 Local.
 This involves the selection of a specific region (Asia Pacific, Europe, United States West Coast, and others).
 Select this if your primary goal is to maximize the offload of your origin server.
 If you choose a Local map - one close to the geographical location of your origin server - there will be a smaller set of parent servers which increases the likelihood that the object a user requested is in cache.

-As a best practice, Tiered Distribution is auto-enabled in the Default Rule for AMD, Download Delivery and Object Delivery property configurations.
-It's optimized by what you set in the Origin Characteristics behavior.
+As a best practice, Tiered Distribution is auto-enabled in the Default Rule for Adaptive Media Delivery (AMD), Download Delivery, and Object Delivery property configurations.
+It reads from what you've set as the Origin Location in the Origin Characteristics behavior and optimizes accordingly.

-So, if you're using AMD, Download Delivery, or Object Delivery, you don't need to add it to the Default Rule in your property, unless:
+So, if you're using any of these products, you don't need to add it to the Default Rule in your property, unless:

-Tiered Distribution isn't enabled by default in subsequent rules in an AMD, DD, or OD property.
+Tiered Distribution is not enabled by default in subsequent rules in an AMD, DD, or OD property.

 Certain optional behaviors and services conflict with Tiered Distribution.
-(This is discussed in the conflicting behavior's or service's documentation.)
+(This is discussed in the conflicting behavior or service documentation.)
 If you need to disable it, add Tiered Distribution as an optional behavior and set Enable to Off.
-For best performance, talk your account representative to confirm a conflict before disabling Tiered Distribution.
+For best performance, talk to your account representative to confirm a conflict before disabling Tiered Distribution.

 Remember Property Manager rule logic - specifically that the Default Rule applies to all requests.
 If you're using a behavior or service that conflicts with Tiered Distribution, set it accordingly in your property: